openclimatefix/open-source-quartz-solar-forecast/README.md

 ## Model

-The model is a gradient tree boosted model and uses 9 NWP variables.
+The model is a gradient boosted tree model and uses 9 NWP variables.
 It is trained on 25,000 PV sites with over 5 years of PV history, which is available [here](https://huggingface.co/datasets/openclimatefix/uk_pv).
 The training of this model is handled in [pv-site-prediction](https://github.com/openclimatefix/pv-site-prediction) TODO - we need to benchmark this forecast.

 ## Known restrictions

-- The model is trained on [UK MetOffice](https://www.metoffice.gov.uk/services/data/met-office-weather-datahub) NWPs, but when running inference we we use [GFS](https://www.ncei.noaa.gov/products/weather-climate-models/global-forecast) data from [Open-meteo](https://open-meteo.com/).
+- The model is trained on [UK MetOffice](https://www.metoffice.gov.uk/services/data/met-office-weather-datahub) NWPs, but when running inference we use [GFS](https://www.ncei.noaa.gov/products/weather-climate-models/global-forecast) data from [Open-meteo](https://open-meteo.com/).
 The differences between GFS and UK MetOffice, could led to some odd behaviours.
 - It looks like the GFS data on Open-Meteo is only available for free for the last 3 months.

 ## Abbreviations